Cattle : Boran

-International status: Found in Kenya, Zambia, Tanzania, Uganda, Zimbawe, South Africa, Australia and the U.S.A..
+Found in Kenya, Zambia, Tanzania, Uganda, Zimbabwe, South Africa, Australia and the U.S.A..
 In healthy numbers (not rare) in Africa.

-History: Sanga cattle.
-Originally bred by the Borana people of southern Ethiopia and northern Kenya.
+Sanga cattle, that were originally bred by the Borana people of southern Ethiopia and northern Kenya.

 The Boran was brought to Australia in 1990-91 by the CSIRO in a commendable effort to find a zebu type breed unrelated to the Brahman, together with private breeders who formed the Boran and Tuli Consortium.
 Being unrelated to Brahman but also a hot climate animal, they brought good traits for hot climate, fertility and tender eating.
 A good temperament has also been bred in.
 Hybrid vigour for crossbreeding was hoped for, and achieved.
 Straws from eight Boran bulls were also brought in.